estyx32/projects/readme.md

 # Project Setups

-Document how to install Kubernetes locally
+Document how to install Kubernetes locally and view the Kubernets Dashboard

 1. Install MicroK8s on Linux